DigiBP/25DIGIBP3/README.md

 The data from the filled out form is sent to the process via HTTP POST.
 This also starts a new process instance.

 ![Start Process: Receive Form Content](https://github.com/user-attachments/assets/8efccc06-8bc7-4be1-a834-232d8fea760e)

+This image displays a Make automation scenario that connects Google Sheets with a system via an HTTP request, and it was a helpful step in our project to link Google Forms with Camunda.
+In the workflow, applicants submit requests through a Google Form.
+The responses from that form are automatically stored in a Google Sheet.
+To trigger the Camunda process based on this submission, we use Make to monitor the sheet and send the data to Camunda via HTTP.

+**Google Sheets**

+In the workflow, applicants submit requests through a Google Form.
+The responses from that form are automatically stored in a Google Sheet.
+To trigger the Camunda process based on this submission, we use Make to monitor the sheet and send the data to Camunda via HTTP.

+**HTTP (Make a request)**

+In this step, the HTTP module in Make is used to send a POST request to the Camunda REST API, triggering the start of a new workflow instance.
+The request includes a payload containing the form data extracted from the new Google Sheet row, such as the applicant’s details, type of access requested, and any additional information submitted through the form.
+The HTTP request is directed to a specific Camunda endpoint designed to initiate a process, allowing Camunda to automatically begin handling the request based on the predefined BPMN workflow.
+This seamless connection ensures that every valid form submission enters the structured review and approval process without delay.

+**Camunda**

+To orchestrate and manage the workflow, Camunda serves as a robust process automation engine.
+Camunda manages each stage of the request lifecycle, including reviews, approvals, and decision points.
+It tracks the status of each request in real time, whether it is awaiting an approver, returned for corrections, or ready for completion.
+Key benefits of using Camunda in this process include:
+- Process transparency: Camunda provides a clear overview, allowing stakeholders to track the status of every request at any stage.
+- Custom workflows: It can model and execute complex processes, including conditional paths and loops for handling incomplete or incorrect submissions.
+- Role-based access control: Only designated users can review and make decisions, ensuring security and compliance.
+- Audit trails: Every action is recorded, providing traceability, enhanced reporting, and opportunities for process improvement.
+By implementing Camunda, Basel University can gain control, visibility, and flexibility over the entire approval and account creation process.

 ## 2.2.4 User Tasks :bust_in_silhouette: